tynman/mycology/recipes/pan-cyan.md

 ```

 5. Casing and Fruiting
-Steps
-Uncover colonized substrate and add casing layer.
+- Uncover colonized substrate and add casing layer.
-Prepare casing layer with peat moss, vermiculite, and calcium hydroxide.
+- Prepare casing layer with peat moss, vermiculite, and calcium hydroxide.
-Pressure cook casing mixture for 30 minutes.
+- Pressure cook casing mixture for 30 minutes.
-Apply a thin layer of casing to each pan.
+- Apply a thin layer of casing to each pan.
-Maintain in a clean, humid environment for fruiting.
+- Maintain in a clean, humid environment for fruiting.
-Optional: cover with top for 12-24 hours initially.
+- Optional: cover with top for 12-24 hours initially.

 ```mermaid
 flowchart TD